TheWilley/Fruity_Dance_Sprite_Sheet_Generator/readme.md

 Simply clone the project and open the `index.html` file inside the `generator` folder to get started.
 The only thing you need is a modern browser to run it.

 ## Feautures
-* Right click on an image to sort it into a "collection".
+* Right click on an image to sort it into a "collection".  <br>
 ![](readme-stuff/2022-08-18-12-52-34.png)
-* Upload images or a gif to auto extract its frames (max 10mb).
+* Upload images or a gif to auto extract its frames (max 10mb). <br>
 ![](readme-stuff/2022-08-18-12-56-14.png)
 * Edit a cell by clicking on it.
 You can change the offset or delete the image.
-You can also edit the row amount and cell size of the entire sprite sheet.
+You can also edit the row amount and cell size of the entire sprite sheet. <br>
 ![](readme-stuff/2022-08-18-13-01-00.png)
 * Drag and drop images into the grid to place them!
 You can also delete a uploaded image by dragging it to the delete button.
-A circle will show you where your mouse is, and the preview will show you the image.
+A circle will show you where your mouse is, and the preview will show you the image. <br>
 ![](readme-stuff/2022-08-18-13-07-48.png)
-* Watch your sprite sheet live with the preview section.
+* Watch your sprite sheet live with the preview section. <br>
 ![](readme-stuff/2022-08-18-13-14-02.png)
 * Edit the name of animations and the ZIP!
 ![](readme-stuff/2022-08-18-13-21-01.png)